MicrosoftDocs/WSL/WSL/basic-commands.md

 > [!NOTE]
 > If you are having trouble figuring out the name of your distribution, use the command `wsl -l`.

+> [!WARNING]
+> This command will not work for imported distributions, because these distributions do not have an executable launcher.
+You can instead change the default user for imported distributions using the `/etc/wsl.conf` file.
+See the Automount options in the [Advanced Settings Configuration](./wsl-config.md#user-settings) doc.

 ## Shutdown